 - Osborne President and CEO Elizabeth Gaynes

 Osborne's Career Center provides previously incarcerated men and women with environmental and financial literacy education, as well as comprehensive career development, including soft skills and hard skills training that prepares them to enter and advance in sector-specific fields.
-The Osborne Career Center offers access to training and employment that help break the cycles of poverty, illness, addiction, crime and incarceration that plague our communities.
-The mission of the Osborne Career Center is clear.
-We provide the highest quality training and advocate for participants so they can achieve economic independence.
+The Osborne Career Center offers access to training and employment that help break the cycles of poverty, illness, addiction, crime and incarceration.
+Osborne's Career Center provides the highest quality training and advocate for participants so they can achieve economic independence.

 Osborne's commitment is to support our participants throughout their training and for up to one year after job placement.
 Furthermore, we understand that barriers to employment must be addressed before and during the job search process.
 That is why Osborne's career coaches provide wrap-around services, which focus on avenues to long-term employment, skills assessment and improvement, goal setting, job readiness and placement, and strengthening participants' family support networks.